jason9075/KuanJiaPo/README.md

 ## Reminders

 Visit `http://localhost:8000/reminder` to schedule weekly audio reminders.
 Upload an MP3 file, choose the day of week and the time of day (HH:MM).
-The server stores reminders in MySQL and plays them automatically at the scheduled time.
+Reminders are stored in MySQL.
+The `index.html` page fetches the list of reminders every hour and plays the audio in the browser when the current day and time match.
 Each playback is counted by the `reminders_played_total` Prometheus metric.
 Reminder audio files are stored under `static/reminders` (configurable via `REMINDER_AUDIO_DIR`).
 The audio for a reminder can be streamed at `/api/reminders/<id>/audio`.
 Reminders can also be deleted from the management page.

 ## HTTPS Setup